Orkney: Bus

 Local buses around the Orkney Mainland, as well as across the Churchill Barriers to Burray and South Ronaldsay, are operated by Stagecoach Highlands.
-The main route is the X1, connecting Stromness, Stenness for Maeshowe, Finstown, Kirkwall, St Mary's, Burray, and St Margaret's Hope.
-There are also buses from Kirkwall via Orphir (2), and from Stromness (5) to the ferry terminal at Houton (from which inter-island ferries operate to Hoy and Flotta, from Kirkwall to Kirkwall Airport (3 & 4), Tankerness and Deerness (3), from Kirkwall and Finstown to Tingwall (from which there are ferries to Rousay, Egilsay and Wyre), Evie and Birsay, from Stromness to Kirkwall via Skara Brae, Dounby, Harray and Finstown (7), the 8 (which does a circular route to and from Kirkwall and Finstown via Stromness and the West Mainland villages, such as Marwick, Quoyloo, Dounby and Stenness), and the X10, which connects the late-night call of the NorthLink ferry to and from Aberdeen and Lerwick, at Hatston Ferry Terminal, to Kirkwall, Finstown and Stromness.
+There are also bus services on Sanday, Westray and Hoy & Walls.

 In 2021, the island's three-vehicle minibus service for disabled people was a target for hackers seeking a £1,000 ransom in cryptocurrency.

 Media

 Orkney is served by a weekly local newspaper, The Orcadian, published on Thursdays.
+It is first published in 1854 and part of the Orkney Media Group, formed out of a partnership with a competing newspaper, Orkney Today, in 2007.

 A local BBC radio station, BBC Radio Orkney, the local opt-out of BBC Radio Scotland, broadcasts twice daily, with local news and entertainment.
 Orkney also had a commercial radio station, The Superstation Orkney, which broadcast to Kirkwall and parts of the mainland and also to most of Caithness until its closure in November 2014.
-Moray Firth Radio broadcasts throughout Orkney on AM and from an FM transmitter just outside Thurso.
+MFR broadcasts throughout Orkney on an FM transmitter just outside Thurso.
 The community radio station Caithness FM also broadcasts to Orkney.

-Orkney is home to the Orkney Library and Archive, located in Kirkwall, Scotland, on the mainland.
-The Library service provides access to over 145,000 items.
+Orkney is home to the Orkney Library and Archive, based in Kirkwall.
+The library service provides access to over 145,000 items.
 They have a wide range of fiction and non-fiction titles available for loan as well as audiobooks, maps, eBooks, music CDs, and DVDs.
 Orkney Library and Archive operates a Mobile Library Service that serves the rural parishes and islands of Orkney.
 The Mobile Library carries a wide range of books and audiobooks suitable for all ages and is completely free to use.